Bernie Sanders Is Suspending His Presidential Campaign

 Several factors have likely played into Sanders deciding it was time to suspend his campaign.
 As The Inquisitr reported previously, the latest debate didn’t move the needle much in terms of swaying supporters.
 Another factor was Biden’s commanding lead in delegates after his March 17 victories.

 The former vice president led the race for delegates 1,132-817 the morning after the most recent round of voting.
-Even if Senator Sanders made a clean sweep of the next set of primaries, they are all in smaller states with a handful of delegates each.
-While he might be able to gain new momentum from those races, the road to overcoming Joe Biden has become near impossible.
+Even if Senator Sanders had made a clean sweep of the next set of primaries, they are all in smaller states with a handful of delegates each.
+While he might have been able to gain new momentum from those races, the road to overcoming Joe Biden had become near impossible.

 FiveThirtyEight recently updated its projections, giving Biden a 99 percent chance of winning the Democratic nomination.
 The site also predicted Biden would reach a majority of pledged delegates by May 19, assuming no more electoral delays.

 The field of candidates gunning for the Democratic Party’s nomination was once greater than two dozen, though all but 11 withdrew from the race before primary season.
-Tuesday’s primary ballots still featured the likes of Tulsi Gabbard, Michael Bennet, Michael Bloomberg, Cory Booker, Pete Buttigieg, Julian Castro, John Delaney, Amy Klobuchar, Deval Patrick, Joe Sestak, Tom Steyer, Elizabeth Warren, Marianne Williamson and Andrew Yang — and all but Gabbard have formally withdrawn their bids.
+Tuesday’s primary ballots still featured the likes of Tulsi Gabbard, Michael Bennet, Michael Bloomberg, Cory Booker, Pete Buttigieg, Julian Castro, John Delaney, Amy Klobuchar, Deval Patrick, Joe Sestak, Tom Steyer, Elizabeth Warren, Marianne Williamson and Andrew Yang.